henryygu/Flutter_test/flutter_application_1/README.md

-# Flutter Org-mode Todo App
+# 📋 OrgFlow: Flutter Org-mode Todo App

 Welcome!
-This is a Flutter-based Todo application inspired by the powerful **Emacs Org-mode**.
-It's designed to help you manage tasks hierarchically, track your time, and view your schedule in an agenda format.
+This is a powerful, Flutter-based Todo application inspired by the **Emacs Org-mode**.
+It helps you manage tasks hierarchically, track your time, and visualize your schedule through multiple lenses like Agenda, Timeline, and Kanban.

+---

 ## 🚀 Getting Started